ccxt/ccxt/wiki/Manual.md

 #### Methods For Formatting Decimals

+Each exchange has its own rounding, counting and padding modes.

+Supported rounding modes are:

+- `ROUND` – will round the last decimal digits to precision
+- `TRUNCATE`– will cut off the digits after certain precision

+The decimal precision counting mode is available in the `exchange.precisionMode` property.

+Supported counting modes are:

+- `DECIMAL_PLACES` – counts all digits, 99% of exchanges use this counting mode
+- `SIGNIFICANT_DIGITS` – counts non-zero digits only, some exchanges (`bitfinex` and maybe a few other) implement this mode of counting decimals
+- `TICK_SIZE` – some exchanges only allow a multiple of a specific value (`bitmex` uses this mode)

+Supported padding modes are:

+- `NO_PADDING` – default for most cases
+- `PAD_WITH_ZERO` – appends zero characters up to precision

 The exchange base class contains the `decimalToPrecision` method to help format values to the required decimal precision with support for different rounding, counting and padding modes.

 ```JavaScript